LukeDenHartog/social-network-api/README.md

 ## Questions

-My GitHub username is: Afrozez <https://github.com/Afrozez/>
+My GitHub username is: LukeDenHartog <https://github.com/lukedenhartog/>

 If anyone has a question to ask they can reach me via email at <LukeADenHartog@gmail.com>